Pocketalk alternatives: 5 translators for construction crews compared (2026)

 If your crew speaks Spanish and you're training them in English, you're probably out of compliance with OSHA 1926.21.
 Here's exactly what the regulation requires, what citations look like in the wild, and the cheapest way to fix it.

-Pocketalk is the device most contractors find first when they search for a translator for their Spanish-speaking crew.
-Here's what you actually get for $299 vs $19/month — and where each one wins.
+Pocketalk vs VozBridge for a Spanish-speaking crew: what you really get for $299 up front vs $19/month, and where each one wins.
+An honest, no-fluff comparison.

 Most foremen end up gesturing, pointing, and hoping.
 Here's a practical 2026 playbook for real two-way conversation with a Spanish-speaking crew, ranked from free to $99/month.